Tearrex/Chattea/README.md

 ### Spotify Web API token function
 ![spot_func](https://github.com/Tearrex/Chattea/assets/26557969/f7f9af41-8b6a-4c21-81a4-7fa9c03ebc0b)

-In order for users to lookup Spotify songs through Chattea, they must first fetch a temporary access token for the API.
-An HTTP request is made to a cloud function holding secret client credentials used to generate a new token through an intermediate API request.
-The client will take the token and save it to local storage until it expires.
+To lookup songs [on the frontend](#spotify-web-api-search-function), users must first fetch a temporary access token for the Spotify Web API.
+The client calls a cloud function holding secret client credentials for an intermediate token transaction.
+The client will take the response token and keep it in local storage until it expires.

 ### Image cropping function
 ![imgcroptest](https://github.com/Tearrex/Chattea/assets/26557969/c1be3999-dab0-404a-93e5-f829a42c45c9)